We look at who and how to get the cheapest car insurance.

 The power of the car and its handling ability which includes its braking and the size also determine the frequency and amount of claims made.
 Faster and larger cars will attract higher premiums than small or slow ones.

-Add to this the typical driver profile of a car and you find anomolies like Diesel automatics are lower to insure than a petrol manual of the same power and specification.
+Add to this the typical driver profile of a car and you find anomalies like Diesel automatics are lower to insure than a petrol manual of the same power and specification.
 Also some 3 door hot hatches cost more to insure than the similarly powered 4 door hatches again due to the typical profile of the driver.

-Whilst we are on the subject of countries many insuers will decline to insure personally imported cars due to the perception that parts of a suitable specification are harder or at least take longer to source.
+Whilst we are on the subject of countries many insurers will decline to insure personally imported cars due to the perception that parts of a suitable specification are harder or at least take longer to source.
 This is partly why imported cars depreciate more quickly.

 Be honest at all times with your insurer.
 They will ask very specific questions at the time of a claim and ask for proof.
-For example an insurer may not want to see your licence when you take out a policy but may want to see it if you make a claim to verify you have no endorsements.
+For example an insurer may not want to see your license when you take out a policy but may want to see it if you make a claim to verify you have no endorsements.

 Previous accidents and claims are stored on a database which is again often only consulted if you make a claim.
 Giving false information to obtain cheaper car insurance is a false economy as you will find yourself without cover and open to prosecution.